 Cognitive Behavior Therapy (CBT) is a type of psychotherapy that focuses on how thoughts, emotions, and behaviors interact in a person’s mind.
 CBT is used to treat several mental health issues, such as depression and anxiety.

 CBT emerged through the 1960s and originated from the work of psychologist Aaron Beck, who noticed that certain kinds of thinking led to psychological issues.

 One of the most significant advantages of cognitive-behavioral treatment is that it assists the patients in developing coping skills, which turns out helpful to handle present mental health issues as well as future challenges.

 There are four main types of CBT are :

 1. Rational Emotive Behavioral Therapy (REBT)

 Helps people identify irrational beliefs and negative self-talk and works to challenge these beliefs and change the negative talk into positive talk to reduce emotional distress.

 2. Cognitive Therapy

-Looks at the relationship between thoughts, feelings, and behaviors in order to identify dysfunctional patterns and changing them.
+Looks at the relationship between thoughts, feelings, and behaviors to identify dysfunctional patterns and change them.